-CRA has undertaken a review of the transactions structure and checked the consistency with the legal documentation.
-Legal opinions addressing the true sale of the assets to the Issuer were made available by the transaction legal counsel.
+CRA has undertaken a review of the transactions structure and verified the consistency with the legal documentation.
+In addition, we obtained legal opinions that the securitized lease contracts constitute legal valid, binding and enforceable agreements.

 Eligibility Criteria

 VWL as Seller warrants and guarantees, with respect to the purchased lease receivables, that the following eligibility criteria, among others, have been fulfilled at the cut-off date: